Do you have muscle pain or discomfort at times throughout your day? "All the time!', you say. Are you by

 the less-traveled staircase at my place of work.

 The effect is that ever since then, stairs are no longer a problem.
 Indeed, I use stairs as a form of cardio exercise!

 As another example, I experienced several extremely discomforting vertigo episodes somewhere

 in my late 30s.
 I would look with envy and isolation at other drivers thinking, "I wish I could take balance for

 But after some research, I began to do daily balance exercises (after the morning muscle work).
 After a while the continual fear of dizziness episodes passed, and now I experience better balance than I did when younger!
 I have an article on Vertigo in the "Health and Nutrition" section of my blog.

 Please forgive the sudden barrage of the pronoun "I"!
 But the intention is to give some examples of turning negatives into positives.

 Suppose for example you find that getting up from a squat is becoming more and more difficult, more and more likely to be accompanied with an "Uh!"
 Or, you find that you are reaching for something to help yourself get up most of the time.

 Well, you can use your trusty ol' stairs to fix this!
 Simply go down the stairs slowly!
 Place one foot near the next stair down, but hold yourself with your knee bent and the foot suspended just above that stair.
 Hold for a second or two and then put your weight on the foot.
 Go down the stairs this way.
 Repeat this by going up and down the stairs a few times.
-Try it sometimes while holding 10 lb weights.
+Try it sometimes while holding 8 or 10 lb weights.

 After a few weeks of doing this several times a day, it'll be "What problem getting up from a squat?"
 Note also that going down some stairs slowly, suspending yourself with one foot, helps improves your balance too.